bartvandebiezen/css-conventions/css-conventions.md

 1. vendors (e.g. Bootstrap, jQuery UI)
 2. vendor-overrides (to re-declare some vendor CSS, if needed)
+3. fonts (font-facing)
-3. settings (variables and configs, e.g. colors, fonts, font-sizes)
+4. settings (variables and configs, e.g. colors, fonts families, font sizes)
-4. tools (e.g. mixins, functions, utilities)
+5. tools (e.g. mixins, functions, utilities)
-5. reset (e.g. normalize.css and box-sizing)
+6. reset (e.g. normalize.css and box-sizing)
-6. base (HTML elements, e.g. h1-h6 styles)
+7. base (HTML elements, e.g. h1-h6 styles)
-7. layout (wrapping and constraining elements, e.g. grid, sections, body, page-header, page-footer)
+8. layout (wrapping and constraining elements, e.g. grid, sections, body, page-header, page-footer)
-8. components (e.g. buttons, date selector, stepper)
+9. components (e.g. buttons, date selector, stepper)
-9. pages (page specific styles)
+10. pages (page specific styles)
-10. overrides (hacks and things we are not proud of)
+11. overrides (hacks and things we are not proud of)

+### For Less or Sass, use seperate files for different objects.

+**File names should be:**

+1. vendors: the original file name.
+2. vendor-overrides: the same as the vendor's file name.
+3. fonts: name of typeface.
+4. settings: the name of the property.
+5. tools: the name of the function or mixin.
+6. reset: the original file name or function name.
+7. base: name of element or logical group of elements, e.g. headings, figure.
+8. layout: name of container or function.
+9. components: name of components or block.
+10. pages: name-of-page__name-of-block.
+11. overrides: depends on type.

 ### Properties should be ordered based on functionality.